Loading...

 Sound

-This reissue includes a total of sixteen tracks - eight from the original release and seven that are new.
+This reissue includes a total of fifteen tracks - eight from the original release and seven that are new.
 These new bonus tracks include alternate takes and unreleased session material.
 A few of the new tracks received some supplementary digital repair and mastering due to the condition of the tapes.
 I could not tell any significant differences in sound quality between any of these tracks (original or bonus) in my listening sessions—a testament to the engineering skills and technologies supporting this process.

 The improvement in sound quality was anything but subtle.
 In addition to all the distinguished engineers involved, I am guessing that the 45 RPM format and the VR-900 vinyl played important roles.
 There was a new found level of transparency, presence and air that I did not think was possible over the 33 RPM.
 I have used the term "big mono" before, but here it is more appropriate than ever.